-When providing telehealth, the virtual platform must be HIPPA compliant.
+When providing the service through teleservice delivery, the virtual platform must be HIPPA compliant.
 The provider must take measures necessary to ensure the HUB site (site where provider delivering the service is located during the time of service provision) maintains HIPPA and privacy standards.